sb-vdb/aipi/ollama-service/README.md

 Use this, if you want to explore more than just the varieties of Ollama models or want to stick to common data science workflows.

 After that, inside the Notebooks, a simple HTTP Request is sent, using standard Python libraries, and its result is used.
-Below is an example on how to use Python to communicate with Ollama:
+Below is an example on how to use Python to communicate with Ollama (already included in Notebooks):

 ```
 import requests     # standard Python library